aryanvohra/ChatApplicationFireBase/README.md

 # Chatfirebase
-A simple chat App using firebase realtime database.
+A simple chat App using Google firebase and realtime database.

 Multiple message java threads to synchronize different user messages.